pparacch/pparacch.github.io/_posts/2016-12-17-sentiment_analysis_in_r-with_tidytext.md

 ---
 layout: post
 date: 2016-12-17
-title: "Sentiment Analysis with the `tidytext` package"
+title: "NLP: Sentiment Analysis with the `tidytext` package"
 ---

 [Here](https://rpubs.com/pparacch/236096) is possible to find some __learnings and examples__ on how to __leverage the functionality provided by the `tidytext` package__ to perform some basic __sentiment analysis using lexicons__.
 The supporting __.Rmd__ file can be found [in this repo](https://github.com/pparacch/DataSciencePosts/blob/master/expl_NLP_sentiment_analysis_example.Rmd).